Alabama Animal Advocates

 Initially, the person may be able to care for the animals, but the situation spirals out of control due to challenges in the person’s life, such as an illness, loss of a loved one, financial struggles, and/or increased animals due to births or acquisition.
 HARC described these archetypes:

 Hoarding is a manifestation of a mental distortion “characterized by an exaggerated need to control, an exaggerated sense of responsibility, and intense emotional attachments,” according to a Psychiatric Times examination.
+Animal hoarding is included in the DSM-5, the psychiatric diagnosis guide, as a form of obsessive-compulsive disorder.
 A 2002 HARC study found that in 26% of cases the person who hoarded “was eventually institutionalized or placed under some type of protected care.”
 Hoarding of animals is strongly correlated with the hoarding of objects, though animal hoarding is a much more significant problem due to the wide-spectrum effects on the animals, the human occupants, the living conditions, neighbors, and the larger community.

 Most people who hoard animals are female, according to HARC researchers, and most are 55 or older and single, widowed, or divorced, though over half of the sample lived with other individuals.
 “Despite evidence supporting this stereotype of a low-income, older, single female; hoarders may also be male, any age, and may come from a variety of socioeconomic backgrounds, including the health professions,” according to a 2005 HARC study which urges awareness that many individuals do not fit the hoarder stereotype.
 Cats have consistently been found to be the predominant species as well as the largest number of animals hoarded, followed by dogs, and less frequently, by birds, “exotic” species, and “farm animals” including horses, cattle, and rabbits.